 However, the Classic Lite system from Galco boasts the rare distinction of being very “big guy” friendly.
 More than adequate for people taller than six feet, the holster is easily used by those approaching six and a half feet without issue.
 Chest sizes of up to 54 inches and larger are also no problem for the affordable Lite system.
 While a pleasant perk for bigger weapon owners, the straps may not adjust well for smaller wearers, and the size and girth of the straps may be challenging for some.

-#4 Best Soft Leather Shoulder Holster – Bianchi X15 Holster Reviews
+Best Leather Shoulder Holster – Bianchi X15 Review

 An X Style harness and dual spring design combine to create this vertical carry holster from Bianchi.
 It’s constructed from soft leather and lined with leather also for superior comfort.
 While keeping the wearer cozy is a concern, the holster also doesn’t slack in terms of keeping firearms stable and secure, thanks to a premium closure.
 For large weapons such as the Colt Python, it’s an excellent rig.